pencil-js/pencil.js/readme.md

 let rectangle = new Rectangle(new Position(100, 200), width, height, {
     fill: "red"
-}); // Create a new rectangle with few parameters scene.addChild(rectangle); // Add the rectangle to the scene
+}); // Create a new rectangle with few parameters scene.add(rectangle); // Add the rectangle to the scene

 scene.render(); // Render the scene once
 ```